Skip to main content

 ODE TO SACRIFICE OF MIRZA MIHDI

-A few minutes before 6 pm on June 22, 1870, on that fateful afternoon, Mirza Mihdi walked on the roof of the prison in Akka, engaged in his prayers and meditations, perched on the wings of joy and detachment, soaring to new heights into the wonderful world.
-In that state of joy and ecstasy, while his spiritual eyes were wide open, his physical eyes were closed to this world below.
-Could he be alone, walking on that roof as the sun set over Akka?
+on that fateful afternoon, Mirza Mihdi walked on the roof of the prison in Akka, engaged in his prayers and meditations, perched on the wings of joy and detachment, soaring to new heights into the wonderful world.

+In my mind, a heavenly company of angels circled Akka's Fortress with great joy at this very moment.
 For in one of the cells was The One promised in all religious scriptures, the Lord of Hosts, the Ancient Beauty, the One who had accepted imprisonment in this fortress so that the world could attain true freedom.
-O Mihdi, while you were reciting the Epistle of the Dove, what wonderful stage must you have reached?

-In a fleeting moment in your enlightened state, you fell through the open ceiling window into an open box on the floor below.
-When you fell, the bang was extremely loud in the silent penitential atmosphere.
 The blessed family rushed to the scene to see, to their horror, Mihdi on the ground, seriously injured and stained with blood.

-Heaven and earth shed tears over this spectacle.
-A black cloud of sadness fell over all the prisoners.
 His blessed mother Navvab wept inconsolably when she saw her blessed son lying on the ground drenched in blood.

-He was brought in and laid to his final rest.
 How much humility and love he showed when he asked for forgiveness for lying in bed while others were awake.

 "Could you please heal my beloved brother?" was Abdul-Bahá's plea to the Blessed Beauty.
-"My greatest branch, leave it in the hands of your God," He replied.

 Bahá'u'lláh asked to be alone with his son whose life was hanging by a thread.